databricks/spark-redshift/tutorial/README.md

 1. Loading structured data from an external data source into Spark
 2. Storing structured data from Spark into an external data source.

 The Data Sources API has built in integration for several data sources such as Hive, Avro, Json, JDBC and Parquet.
 Third party integration is added through spark-packages.
 One such integration is for Amazon Redshift which is provided by the spark-redshift package.

+Prior to the introduction of spark-redshift, Spark’s JDBC data source was the only way for Spark users to read data from Redshift.
+While this method is adequate when running queries returning a small number of rows (order of 100’s), it is too slow when handling large scale data.
+The reason being that JDBC provides a ResultSet based approach where rows are retrieved in a single thread in small batches.
+Furthermore, the use of JDBC to store large datasets in Redshift is only practical when data needs to be moved between tables inside a Redshift database.
+The JDBC based INSERT/UPDATE queries are only practical for small updates to Redshift tables.
+For users hoping to load or store large volumes of data from Redshift, JDBC leaves much to be desired in terms of performance and throughput.

 This tutorial will provide a hand-on experience in using the spark-redshift package from your local development environment.

 ##Prepare the Redshift database##